freepik-company/binwatch/README.md

 # Number of workers to process the events
 max_workers: 10

+# Flow control configuration to control the memory usage by the event connectors queue
+flow_control:
+  # Check interval to check the queue size
+  check_interval: 100ms
+  # List of thresholds to control the sleep time of the workers to avoid memory overflow
+  thresholds:
+    - queue_size: 1
+      sleep_time: 10ms
+    - queue_size: 10
+      sleep_time: 100ms
+    - queue_size: 100
+      sleep_time: 1s

 # Hashring configuration for HA and load balancing purposes
 hashring:

-  # Sync worker time in milliseconds to sync the ring nodes when a new node is added or removed from the ring
+  # Sync worker time to sync the ring nodes when a new node is added or removed from the ring
-  sync_worker_time_ms: 300
+  sync_worker_time: 300ms

   # API port to expose the hashring API and health check
   api_port: 8080